It’s been more than two decades since the Salvadoran Civil War ended, but the refugees the crisis created are once again in the news.

 Many are parents to American children and haven’t been back to the war-torn country in decades.
 And El Salvador itself is still recovering from the crisis, as gangs imported from America have made life in the country even more difficult.

 Recently, a group of Wisconsinites traveled to El Salvador as part of the Madison Arcatao Sister City Project.
-Barbara Mergen Alvarado has been working with the project since the mid-90s and was part of the trip along with State Senator LaTonya Johnson and Jonathan Solari, from Planned Parenthood of Wisconsin.
+Barbara Mergen Alvarado has been working with the project since the mid-90s and was part of the trip along with state Sen. LaTonya Johnson and Jonathan Solari, from Planned Parenthood of Wisconsin.

 The group visited a migration center in the country's capitol, where a group of deportees from the U.S. had just arrived.